LRih/SEPT/Part 1 Submission/Readme.txt

 25%

 Contribution description:
-Scraping BOM site for JSON links
+Scraping BOM site for JSON links using python

 --------------------------------------------